National · Med Spa PPC

 • Reviews block pulled from Google Business Profile, not stock quotes.

-• Sticky call button and sticky "Book now" on mobile.
-Mobile is 75%+ of med spa traffic.
+• Sticky call button and sticky "Book now" on mobile, because the large majority of med spa traffic is mobile.

-Every ad and every landing page gets reviewed against Google's healthcare and beauty policies before it goes live: no unsupported weight-loss claims, no "guaranteed results" language, no personalized targeting on sensitive interest categories, and appropriate disclaimers on injectable and prescription content.
-This keeps the account off Google's suspension list.
+Review every ad and every landing page against Google's healthcare and beauty policies before it goes live: no unsupported weight-loss claims, no "guaranteed results" language, no personalized targeting on sensitive interest categories, and appropriate disclaimers on injectable and prescription content.
+This is what keeps an account off Google's suspension list.

 Meta ads